lepinsk/rclone/docs/content/filtering.md

 ### `--max-age` - Don't transfer any file older than this

-Controls the maximum age of files within the scope of an rclone command.
+Controls the maximum age of files (by modification date) within the scope of an rclone command.

 `--max-age` applies only to files and not to directories.